 Business Line of Credit

 A business line of credit operates like a credit card.
 You’ll get access to a pool of cash that you can pull from on an as-needed basis during what’s referred to as the draw period.
 You can make interest-only payments during the draw period.
-And when it ends, the remaining amount that’s owed is converted to a loan that’s payable in monthly installments that could fluctuate over time since business credit lines usually have variable interest rates.
+When it ends, the remaining amount that’s owed is converted to a loan that’s payable in monthly installments that could fluctuate over time since business credit lines usually have variable interest rates.
 You can continuously draw from your credit limit as long as you repay it, making it a more consistent funding source than business loans.
 You don’t have to reapply each time you fully pay off the credit balance, but you will have to reapply each time you repay a loan.

 SBA Loans